-In addition to consultation processes undertaken prior to and during the preparation of this Plan of Management, the document was also exhibited in its draft form in accordance with Section 38 of the Local Government Act 1993.
-This entailed Council giving public notice of the draft Plan of Management, exhibiting it for a minimum of 28 days, and providing an opportunity for the community to respond for a period of not less than 42 days.
-The Plan of Management was placed on public exhibition for 49 days from 5 March 2025 to 22 April 2025.
-During this time, a total of 25 submissions were received and considered by Council and Crown Lands.
+In addition to consultation processes undertaken prior to and during the preparation of this Plan of Management, the document will also be exhibited in its draft form in accordance with Section 38 of the Local Government Act 1993.
+This entails Council giving public notice of the draft Plan of Management, exhibiting it for a minimum of 28 days, and providing an opportunity for the community to respond for a period of not less than 42 days.